Weddings at St. Thomas the Apostle

 The fee for marriage at St. Thomas’ is $200.
 This fee is for the use of the Church.
-The cheque should be made payable to St. Thomas the Apostle Parish—not to the clergy.
-There is a $20 honorarium for each of two altar servers, and it is customary to provide an honorarium for the wedding celebrant for his discretionary use (the generosity of the bride and groom determines the amount of this gift).
-All fees and honoraria are to be given to the priest/celebrant at the wedding rehearsal.
+The cheque is to be made payable to St. Thomas the Apostle Parish—not to the clergy.
+There is a $20 honorarium for each of two altar servers, and it is customary to provide an honorarium for the wedding celebrant.
+All fees and honoraria are to be given to the priest/celebrant before the wedding rehearsal.

 FLOWERS AND DECORATIONS:

 The responsibility for flowers and other decorations is yours.
 You are asked to be prudent and exercise restraint.
 Nothing is to be placed on the altar or impede the sight lines or the flow of ministers.
 Arrangements should be in place well before the ceremony and should remain in the church bubbles.

 CONFETTI / RICE / BIRD SEED: These, and those things similar, are not to be thrown anywhere on the church property.

 May be taken as the wedding party enters and leaves the church.
-During the actual ceremony, pictures and videos may be taken ONLY by authorized photographers from previously assigned areas.
+During the actual ceremony, pictures and videos may be taken ONLY by authorized photographer from previously assigned areas.
 The sanctuary (the raised area where the altar and tabernacle are located) is off limits.

 From the start of your preparation for marriage, you will want to think about the choice of music for the occasion.
 Remember that your wedding is a Catholic Liturgy.
-Popular songs from movies, Top 40 Hits, etc. are not appropriate choices.
 To avoid disappointment, consult early regarding your choices.
-Parish musicians may be available to provide music for your wedding.
+Parish musicians are available to provide music for your wedding.
 It is the responsibility of the couple to arrange for the services of musicians.
-The fee for parish musicians is an initial $200 for the principal musician, $100 for the cantor and $100 for each additional musician.
-If arranging for musicians from outside the parish, be sure to discuss this with the priest or deacon who will be presiding.